Telomeres aging and Telomere Length Quantification by qPCR.

 ScienCell Research Laboratories has developed telomere qPCR primers with special modifications that fulfill the stringent qPCR requirements.
 There is no detected primer dimer formation at cycle 30, and the qPCR efficiency is around 100%.
 These primers are ideal for both telomere length quantification and telomerase activity quantification.
 For more information, please visit our website for the relative or absolute telomere length quantification kits for human, mouse and rat, and telomerase activity quantification kit.

-4 thoughts on “Aging and Telomere Length Quantification by qPCR
+4 thoughts on “Telomeres aging and Telomere Length Quantification by qPCR.

 1. Francisco J García De Leon